Detroit-area man shoots at black teen who asked for help

 "We are going to ask for every charge permissible for this guy, who stepped up and fired a shotgun because someone knocked on his door," Oakland County Sheriff Michael Bouchard told the television station.
 "I feel terrible for the young man.
 I feel terrible for the mom and the anxiety that they had to go through."

+Walker's mother said investigators showed her a recording of the encounter captured by the home's doorbell monitor.

+"After watching the video and hearing the wife say 'why did these people choose my house?'
+I knew it was racially motivated," Lisa Wright told WXYZ-TV .
+"I don't know what other 'these people' she could possibly have been talking about.
+He was by himself."

-Police have not released the race of the homeowner, but Walker's mother said people in the neighborhood shouldn't be afraid of a child, "let alone a skin tone."
+Police have not released the race of the homeowner, but Wright said people in the neighborhood shouldn't be afraid of a child, "let alone a skin tone."

-"We should not have to live in a society where we have to fend for ourselves," Lisa Wright said.
+"We should not have to live in a society where we have to fend for ourselves," she added.
 "If I have a question, I should be able to turn to my village and knock on a door and ask a question."

 A Dearborn Heights man is serving at least 17 years in prison after being convicted of murder in the 2013 fatal shooting of a black woman who pounded on his door after crashing her car.
 Police have said that Renisha McBride, 19, was drunk when Ted Wafer shot her through the screen door of his home, just west of Detroit.